HiBaliyan01/Reconeasy-X-Replit-/replit.md

 - Created Coming Soon pages for all new navigation items
 - Updated cn utility function for better type safety
 - Maintained ThemeProvider integration throughout new routing system
+- **UI MODERNIZATION**: Updated to match modern SaaS dashboard design
+- Implemented new Layout.tsx with dark sidebar (#0C1A2D) and orange accent colors (#F6AD55)
+- Created comprehensive Dashboard page with ₹ revenue summary, auto-match rates, and activity feed
+- Updated all placeholder pages to match modern design pattern with rounded components and shadows
+- Maintained existing Rate Cards and Settlements functionality within new design system
+- Added Tailwind utility classes for consistent spacing, borders, and hover states

 ## Project Architecture